SwannJulien/SwannJulien/README.md

 - NODE.JS
 - Doing some Frontend Mentor challenges

-🗣️ French 🇫🇷 native speaker, I'm fluent in English 🇬🇧 and Spanish 🇪🇸
+🗣️ French native speaker 🇫🇷, I'm fluent in English 🇬🇧 and Spanish 🇪🇸

 Looking forward to talk to you.
 Cheers !